Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers: The Solution Algorithm

-Our key intuition is based on the observation that if a certain zone is a popular destination, it indicates that there is a large number of points of interest within this area, which attracts incoming travelers.
-However, at the same time, it is very likely that this zone is also a popular origin.
-In other words, a zone with a large (or small) passenger inflow is naturally associated with a large (or small) passenger outflow.
-This indicates that if the vehicle flow balance constraints (\ref{10f}) and (\ref{10g}) are relaxed, it may lead to a small optimality gap in the profit maximization problem.
-Once the relaxed problem is solved exactly, it will provide an upper bound to characterize the quality of solution to the original problem.
-To this end, we remove (\ref{10f}) and (\ref{10g}) and consider a relaxed problem for (\ref{optimalpricing_trip}).
-Note that without (\ref{10f}) and (\ref{10g}), equations (\ref{10d}) and (\ref{10e}) can be also removed without loss of generality because they are only relevant if (\ref{10f}) is considered.
+We note that the complex coupling between distinct zones in the transportation network primarily arises from the repositioning flow, which are captured by constraints (\ref{10f}) and (\ref{10g}).
+To obtain an approximate solution to (\ref{optimalpricing_trip}), we propose to relax (\ref{10f}) and (\ref{10g}), and then solve the relaxed problem exactly, which offers an upper bound on the quality of solution compared to that of the original problem.
+Note that without (\ref{10f}) and (\ref{10g}), constraints (\ref{10dd}) and (\ref{10d}) can be also removed without loss of generality because they are only relevant if (\ref{10f}) is considered.
 In this case, the relaxed problem can be formulated as: